 4. PASSES:

 Each registered Championship contender receives five ‘season’ passes.
-New drivers or those who did not get their passes at previous rounds can collect them on Saturday afternoon between 2pm and 4pm, or on Sunday morning.

 5. SIGNING-ON:

-a) Competitors will sign-on in Race Administration, which is opposite the Scrutineering bay, from 7.30am.
-Sign-on will be available to all drivers on Friday 22nd of August from 3pm until 5pm prompt.
+a) Competitors will sign-on in Race Administration, which is opposite the Scrutineering bay, from 7.00am on 23rd September.

 b) Competitors must provide a valid MSA Competition licence and a valid club membership card at sign-on.
 Entrants must provide a valid MSA Entrants licence.
 Competitors with non-MSA licences are reminded that they must produce the written approval of their ASN that they may compete in the meeting.